Student Behaviour and Conduct

 Purpose

-To reflect the Board of Trustees’ (the Board) mandated responsibility and expectation for providing a welcoming, caring, respectful and safe learning and working environment that respects diversity, commits to anti-racism and fosters a sense of belonging throughout the Division.
+To reflect the Board of Trustees’ (the Board) mandated responsibility and expectation for providing a welcoming, caring, respectful and safe learning and working environment that respects diversity and fosters a sense of belonging throughout the Division.

 To establish expectations for student behaviour and conduct and responses to unacceptable behaviour in accordance with the Alberta Education Act.

-To affirm the Board’s commitment to proactive, supportive and responsive discipline that includes, where appropriate, analysis, restorative practices and consequences.
+To affirm the Board’s commitment to proactive, supportive and responsive discipline that considers the context around students and incidents and includes, where appropriate, restorative practices and consequences.

 Definitions